kha7iq/pingme/README.md

    main [global options] command [command options] [arguments...]

 DESCRIPTION:
-   PingMe is a CLI tool which provides the ability to send messages or alerts to multiple messaging platforms and also email, everything is configurable via environment variables and command line switches.Currently supported platforms include Slack, Telegram, RocketChat, Discord, Pushover, Mattermost, Microsoft Teams and email address.
+   PingMe is a CLI tool which provides the ability to send messages or alerts to multiple messaging platforms and also email, everything is configurable via environment variables and command line switches.Currently supported platforms include Slack, Telegram, RocketChat, Discord, Pushover, Mattermost, Pushbullet, Microsoft Teams, Twillio, Mastodon and email address.

 COMMANDS:
    telegram    Send message to telegram